 Shibori Technique #2: Round Furniture Slides

-Another take on Itajime, this Shibori Technique follows the same steps as the wood squares, except the folds are smaller and the resist object is round — a round furniture slide.
+Another take on Itajime, this Shibori Technique follows the same steps as the wood squares, except the folds are smaller and the resist object is round — a furniture slide.
 Yes, furniture slides!
-I searched the garage for small items that were non-porous (so they wouldn’t absorb the dye) and purely functional (in other words, if they did happen to turn blue, they’d still work just fine as furniture slides).
+I searched the garage for small items that were non-porous (so they wouldn’t absorb the dye) and purely functional (in other words, if they did happen to turn blue, they’d still work just fine as furniture sliders).

 The furniture slides worked great — and they didn’t turn blue (#winwin)!
 Like Itajime, it creates a grid-like pattern, with softer, rounded centers inside each square.